 Originating in the Middle East centuries ago, the fig (Ficus carica of the mulberry family) ranks among the earliest cultivated fruits and has been prized worldwide for its succulent flesh.
 The trees, which were easily propagated from a single branch, became plentiful in countries ringing the Mediterranean Sea from Asia to Europe.

-Figs can come in a number of varieties that influence exterior color (light yellow to green to brown or black), with very juicy and sweet flesh that ranges in color from golden, pink, and red to deep burgundy or purple.
-Most fruit is shaped like a beet or short-necked pear, and is used in desserts or paired with savory dishes.
+Figs can come in a number of varieties that influence exterior color (light yellow to green to brown or black), with very juicy and sweet fresh that ranges from golden, pink, and red to deep burgundy or purple.
+Most fruit is shaped like a beet or short-necked pear and used in desserts or paired with savory dishes.
 Some figs have a more pronounced earthy or nutty flavor.

-There are four types of figs (Common, Caprifig, Smyrna, and San Pedro) and a number of varieties, including Adriatic, Alma, Black Mission, Brown Turkey, Calimyrna, Celeste, Dottato, Green Kadota, Ischia, King, Magnolia, Praga, Sierra, Tena, and Ventura.
+There are four types of figs (Common, Caprifig, Smyrna, and San Pedro) and many varieties including Adriatic, Alma, Black Mission, Brown Turkey, Calimyrna, Celeste, Dottato, Green Kadota, Ischia, King, Magnolia, Praga, Sierra, Tena, and Ventura.